-I got to thinking over yesterday’s Beyond Spooky post.
-In particular, I was wondering what effect, if any, the capitalization of proper names has on Western thought.
-One thing I appreciate about Chinese is how there is no way to capitalize words.
-The character 道 (dào in pinyin) means road, way, path; channel, course; way, path; doctrine, principle; Taoism, Taoist; superstitious sect; line; say, talk, speak; think, suppose.
+I got to thinking over yesterday’s Beyond Spooky (p.149) post.
+In particular, I was wondering what effect, if any; the capitalization of proper names has on Western thought.
+One thing I appreciate about Chinese characters is the lack of capitalization.
+The character 道 (dào or tao) means road, way, path; channel, course; way, path; doctrine, principle; Taoism, Taoist; superstitious sect; line; say, talk, speak; think, suppose.
 However, the only way to distinguish between road and capital ‘T’ Taoism is through context, not capitalization.
-I find that capitalization can skew perception toward elitism, or at least, does nothing to counteract it.
+By design, capitalization skews perception toward elitism — or at least does nothing to counteract it.

-I think of myself as a small ‘t’ Taoist (but my computer automatically changed the small ‘t’ that I typed to a capital T).
-Thinking of myself as a small ‘t’ rather than a capital ‘t’ Taoist feels more impartial and connected to the whole.
-This feels less tribal, and more like a way is vast and resembles nothing.
-Without capitalization, the way looks more indistinct and shadowy.
-With capitalization, on the other hand, the Way looks more spoken of and named.
-Rather than softening the glare, capitalization hardens it.
+I think of myself as a small ‘t’ Taoist, but my computer automatically changes the small ‘t’ that I type to a capital T. Thinking of myself as a small ‘t’ rather than a capital ‘T’ Taoist feels more egalitarian, impartial, and connected to the whole.
+In other words, less tribal and more in line with chapter 67…

 The whole world says that my way is vast and resembles nothing.
 It is because

 it is vast that it resembles nothing.
 If it resembled anything, it would, long

 before now, have become small.

 Without capitalization, the way resembles nothing out of the ordinary.
 With capitalization, The Way lends an air of distinction and promotes a wall of difference.
 This is just the opposite of vast and resembles nothing.